Sairyss/domain-driven-hexagon/README.md

 For applications with not a lot of business logic consider other architectures.
 The most popular is probably [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller). _Model-View-Controller_ is better suited for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) applications with little business logic since it tends to favor designs where software is mostly the view of the database.

+[Full-stack application example](https://github.com/Sairyss/full-stack-application-example) - here is an example of a simple CRUD full-stack application.

 ## General recommendations on architectures, best practices, design patterns and principles

 Different projects most likely will have different requirements.
 Some principles/patterns in such projects can be implemented in a simplified form, some can be skipped.
 Follow [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle and don't over-engineer.